troii/Rudeltippen/README.md

 If you’re on Windows, just calling 'startup.bat' would execute Rudeltippen in the current command window.
 Thus, closing the window will close Rudeltippen.
 You'll need PsExec from the [PsTools][16] to solve this issue.
 After you have downloaded PsTools and have PsExec installed, make sure that psexe.exe is available on your command line.
 Otherwise add it to your path variable in your system environment.
-You'll find an example file called "startupt.bat.example" in INSTLLATIONFOLDER.
+You'll find an example file called "startup.bat.example" in INSTLLATIONFOLDER.
 Open the file and change the last line according to your file system.

 Example:
 ```bash